MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 ---
 # Use Chromium DevTools Protocol in WebView2

 The [Chromium DevTools Protocol][GitHubChromedevtoolsDevtoolsProtocol] provides APIs to instrument, inspect, debug, and profile Chromium-based browsers.
 The Chromium DevTools Protocol is the foundation for the Microsoft Edge \(Chromium\) DevTools.
-The WebView team recommends you use the Chromium DevTools Protocol for features that aren't implemented in the WebView2 platform.
+Use the Chromium DevTools Protocol for features that aren't implemented in the WebView2 platform.
 For more information about the Chromium DevTools Protocol functionality, navigate to [Chromium DevTools Protocol][GitHubChromedevtoolsDevtoolsProtocol].

 > [!CAUTION]
 > The Microsoft Edge WebView2 team does not maintain or support the Chromium DevTools Protocol.
 The Chromium DevTools Protocol is maintained by the open source Chromium project.